-- Lung cancer is the second most common cancer diagnosed in the UK after breast cancer.
+- Lung cancer is the 3rd most common cancer in the UK, accounting for 13% of all new cancer cases (2015).

-- Lung cancer is the second most common cancer in men after prostate cancer, with around 23,800 new cases diagnosed in the UK in 2011.
+- In males in the UK, lung cancer is the 2nd most common cancer, with around 24,500 new cases in 2015.

 - In Europe, more than 410,000 new cases of lung cancer were estimated to have been diagnosed in 2012.
 The UK incidence rate is seventh lowest in Europe for males and seventh highest for females.